 Nearly 90 percent of Americans now has health insurance, thanks to the Affordable Care Act (ACA) and to a steep drop in the unemployment rate, yet even those with insurance are foregoing medical care because they can't afford the costs.

-"The burden of higher and higher health care costs has been shifted to the consumer, through higher deductibles, instead of the insurance companies," says Dana Simpler, a doctor of internal medicine at Mercy Medical Center in Baltimore.
+"The burden of higher and higher health care costs has been shifted to the consumer, through higher deductibles, instead of the insurance companies," says Dr. Dana Simpler, a doctor of internal medicine at Mercy Medical Center in Baltimore.

 Political leaders haven't reined in exorbitant prices or price gouging by drug companies, hospitals or other health entities, but have instead left consumers footing more of the costs, says Simpler.